notkshitijsingh/playchess-online/README.md

-Here's a detailed README file you can use as a starting point for your PlayChess project:

----

 # PlayChess Online

 PlayChess Online is a multiplayer chess game built using HTML, CSS, JavaScript, Node.js, and WebSocket for real-time interactions.
 The app allows players to join a game room, see each other’s names and avatars, and track game progress with move lists and individual timers.